florez-carlos/dotfiles/README.md

  * [Regular](https://github.com/romkatv/powerlevel10k-media/blob/master/MesloLGS%20NF%20Regular.ttf)

 Once the fonts have been installed, open the Windows terminal settings and change the face font to 'MesloLGS NF' for the ubuntu profile. <br>
- - NOTE: You might have to restart your terminal for changes to take effect.
+:warning: **You might have to restart your terminal for changes to take effect.**

 ---